RFC 7030, the silliEST edition. Brought to you by Brandon @ cyb3r.sh

 curl, openssl, and

 silliest.lab.cyb3r.sh with a publicly-trusted certificate, so your browser doesn't complain.
-EST endpoints live at silliest-ca.lab.cyb3r.sh instead.
-That hostname presents the silliEST CA-signed cert, establishing trust with this CA and receiving a client certificate from it is the goal of this workshop.Use this string as the HTTP Basic Auth password when calling
+The EST endpoints live at silliest-ca.lab.cyb3r.sh and use a certificate signed by an ephemeral root CA.Use this string as the HTTP Basic Auth password when calling

 /simpleenroll (RFC 7030 sec 3.2.3).
 The username can be anything.